smapiot/piral/docs/reference/architecture.md

 - keeping track of connected data feeds
 - keeping track of input forms
 - managing the current user (data)

+You can extend and use the state management in your Piral instance.

 ## Pilet API